luisarizmendi/bootc-build-scenarios/README.md

 ## What is Bootc?

-Bootc (bootable containers) is a technology that enables transactional, in-place operating system updates using OCI/Docker container images.
+Bootc is a technology that enables transactional, in-place operating system updates using OCI/Docker container images by using bootable containers (container images that include the Kernel).
 It applies the successful container layering model to bootable host systems, using standard OCI/Docker containers as a transport and delivery format for base operating system updates.

 ![bootc-system-update](doc/bootc-system-update.png)